First-Time Clients to Life-Long Clients

 - Be ok with saying nothing

-I have more tips and advice for you at my next webinar “Converting First Time Clients” on February 23rd at 12 pm PST.
-I’ll be “live” coaching you on what to do in a first time session from start to finish.
-We’ll cover how to handle objections and also how to get eliminate those objections from the get go.
+I have more tips and advice for you in my course, “Converting First Time Clients“.
+I’ll be coaching you on what to do in a first-time session from start to finish.
+We’ll cover how to handle objections and also how to get eliminate those objections from the get-go.
 If the “live” webinar time doesn’t work for you sign up anyways, I replay the webinar for three days to allow you to watch, replay and replay it again if you want.
 As always you can send in your questions early, or you can ask them “live” on the webinar!

 Until then think back on your last first-time sessions.
 What do you think you could have done differently?
 Did you do one of more of the mistakes from above?
 Can you add a little more from the “try” list?